Sri Lanka Rugby Championship: Dialog League (2012-21)

 In 2014/15 the Up Country Lions withdrew from the league after only competing for two years, with the majority of their players signing with Ceylonese R&FC.
 The 2014/15 season's format was also changed, previously in the second round the top six played in the cup category and bottom four teams played in the plate.
 Instead for the 2014/15 season all the nine teams played both home and away matches in round one and two with the top points scoring team clinching the league title.
 In January 2015 both the Hambantota Sharks and the Colombo H&FC withdrew from the league competition before the second round commenced, although Colombo H&FC subsequently rejoined, resulting in the second round being contested between the eight remaining teams.
 The 2014/15 champion was Kandy SC, who despite losing their last match against second placed Navy SC, 12-11, and ending with equal points on the league ladder, scored an overall 73 tries to Navy's 62.
 Political influence was affecting the game around at this time where former president Mahinda Rajapaksa's sons were putting their political power to turn the game in to their hands.

 In 2015/16 the league commenced in November 2015 and was contested by eight teams.
 At the end of the season, in February 2016, Kandy SC were undefeated and clear winners by two games from second placed Havelock SC, securing the league title for the 17th time.

 2016/17 league commenced with 8 teams, with Kandy SC taking the title again, winning 12 games out of 14 in the season.

-Nippon Paint League: 2022 - present
+Nippon Paint League (2022-24)

 Following a dispute with Sri Lanka Rugby, Dialog Axiata pulled its sponsorship of the Club Rugby League Championship a few days before the start of the 2022 season.
 With no club rugby having been played since March 2020, the Inter-Club Rugby League was relaunched without a sponsor in January 2022.
 A new sponsorship deal with Nippon Paint Lanka was announced six weeks into the season.
 Kandy SC were declared the champions for 2022, although the competition was halted due to the 2022 Sri Lankan political crisis with two matches remaining in the season.
 In 2024 Ceylonese R&FC secured the championship title for the first time in 26 years, by defeating the defending champions, Kandy SC, in the last match of the season.